 Rayo Vallecano 2 Ciudad de Murcia 1 (Saturday 27th March 2004) Liga 2 (att: c3,000)

-A few seasons later I was in Spain again.
+A few seasons later, I was in Spain again.
 I was there on a week’s holiday with my mate Colm.
-We’d had a ball visiting Bilbao and Barcelona for a few days where we saw Barca being knocked out of the UEFA Cup by Celtic as well as having several nights of partying.
+We’d had a ball visiting Bilbao and Barcelona for a few days, where we saw Barca being knocked out of the UEFA Cup by Celtic, as well as having several nights of partying.

 To say the stadium and its environs were hemmed in would be an understatement.
 It is a most unlikely site for a stadium to be built.
 It was bursting at the seams, nearly as much as my hangover.
+The stadium had identical two-tiered all-seated covered stands down both sides of the pitch.
+Behind one goal of which Calle del Payaso Fofo runs is a smallish open seated area, from where the teams emerge onto the pitch.

-Unbelievably the refreshment stalls only sold water or ice cold coke.
+Unbelievably, the refreshment stalls only sold water or ice-cold Coke.
 I could believe it.
 It was Easter weekend in Madrid, somewhere you’d normally associate with warm weather, yet we had snow!
 I'd never yearned for a Bovril as much in my life.

 The match didn’t do much to warm us up.
-I was pleased as I picked out a home forward Peragón as the player I liked for his effort despite lacking a little skill, and he proved to be the match winner when he broke the deadlock for the team coached by Txetxu Rojo.
+I was pleased as I picked out a home forward, Peragón, as the player I liked for his effort despite lacking a little skill, and he proved to be the match-winner when he broke the deadlock for the team coached by Txetxu Rojo.

 No comments: